mr-devs/bracket_planner/README.md

 # bracket_planner
 A simple bracket planner.
 Takes a list of names and randomly creates teams and then decides which teams will play one another.
 Handles teams of two as well as teams of one.
+Odd number of teams is handled by randomly selecting which team will automatically advance to the second round.

 ## Example Usage
 From the root directory of this folder you can run...